 Windows and mirrors

 I use extra thin, perforated cellulose cloths and white cleaning vinegar.
-White vinegar can be substituted for ammonia-based cleaners, which irritate airways.
+White vinegar is a natural substitute for ammonia-based cleaners like Windex, which irritate airways.
 Because the cloths are so thin, they effectively wipe away vinegar for a streak-free shine.
 I usually cut mine in half before using them, because it reduces consumption.

-I only use these for cleaning windows and mirrors, because they are too fragile for heavy-duty cleaning.
-However, they could also be useful for dusting.
+I only use these for cleaning windows and mirrors, because they’re too fragile for heavy-duty cleaning.
+However, they’re also useful for dusting.

-I wash dishes with thin and biodegradable sponge cloths.
-I prefer cellulose or plant-based ones.
+I wash dishes with thin and biodegradable sponge cloths, such as cellulose or plant-based ones.
 They dry quickly, rinse out well, and offer the same absorbing qualities that we all love.
 Excess water on my kitchen countertop is gone in a jiffy.